Formatting Changes in PhpStorm 10

 Recent versions of PhpStorm have bundled several interesting formatting changes.
 Let’s take a look at what formatting changes have been seen in PhpStorm 9 & 10.

 An option for controlling the indentation of the `break` statement has been added.
 The standard indentation is for the `break` statement to appear on the same line as the code:

 Using the Code Style settings under the Editor tab, then navigating to Wrapping and Braces -> ‘switch’ statement, you can uncheck the Indent ‘break’ from ‘case’ option to get the alternative formatting.

-break statement will appear with the same indentation as the corresponding
+Now, the `break` statement will appear with the same indentation as the corresponding `case` statement.

 Blank Lines Around Code